niklasbogensperger/openconnect-menu-bar/README.md

 1. [Download](https://github.com/niklasbogensperger/openconnect-menu-bar/blob/main/openconnect.15s.sh) the file
 2. Open it in a plain text editor or IDE of your choice
-3. Follow all steps in the "CONFIGURATION STEPS" section
+3. **Follow all steps in the "CONFIGURATION STEPS" section**
 4. Copy/Move it to the SwiftBar/xbar script folder that you or the app chose
 5. Make sure the file is executable: `chmod +x openconnect.15s.sh`

-### 5. Miscellaneous tips and tricks
+### 5. Miscellaneous tips/tricks and notes

 - Hold the <kbd>⌥ Option</kbd> key while clicking on the menu bar entry to bring up SwiftBar options that are hidden by default (only applies to SwiftBar)
 - Hold the <kbd>⌘ Command</kbd> key to drag the menu bar entry to the desired spot
+- When using SwiftBar, the script (and thus the menu entries) will update itself when the menu bar item is clicked in order to provide an accurate uptime.
+In case of connection loss, the script (and thus the icon) will update itself after around 15 seconds.
+Should you want to tweak this value, e.g. because you are using xbar where refresh-on-click is not an available feature or for performance reasons, you can rename the script according to [this guide](https://github.com/swiftbar/SwiftBar#plugin-naming).